 - Enable bacteria to leak from the digestive tract into the bloodstream, which has been shown to increase risk for heart disease, stroke, diabetes, and obesity.

-Get That Sweet Taste Without Damaging Gut Bacteria
+Avoid Sucralose Dangers: Get a Sweet Taste Without Damaging the Gut

 Only recently have we begun to discover that gut bacteria are largely responsible for the balancing act that takes place between you and your environment.